-From DSW Registry
+From FAIR Wizard Registry

-If the FAIR Wizard instance is connected to the DSW Registry, it is possible to import locales from it by entering the locale ID of desired template (e.g. dsw:cs:0.2.0) and pressing the Import button.
+The FAIR Wizard instance is connected to the FAIR Wizard Registry.
+That allows us to import locales from it by entering the locale ID of desired template (e.g. fw:cs:4.3.0) and pressing the Import button.

-Note: In case of locales present in the DSW Registry, we will be notified about the available upgrades.
+Note: In case of locales present in the FAIR Wizard Registry, we will be notified about the available upgrades.